HidekiMori-CIT/aenet-lammps/README.md

 make yes-user-aenet
 make mpi
 ```
-note: Other compile option of LAMMPS, please see LAMMPS manual.
+note: If you use intel compiler, replace mpi to icc_openmpi.
+Other compile option of LAMMPS, please see LAMMPS manual.

 # How to run LAMMPS with ANN potential